Sensitize/CalmBot/README.md

 1. Register a bot on [discord's developer website](https://discord.com/developers/applications)
 2. Create a fork of this repository and clone it
-3. Create a `.env` files in the root of the repository, input the correct fields from `example.env`
+3. Create a `.env` files in the rosot of the repository, input the correct fields from `example.env`
 4. Run `yarn --frozen-lockfile` to install the required npm packages
 5. Run `yarn dev` to start the bot
 6. Make sure to create a bug report in the form of a feature request before submitting any PR's for big new features